What is MLOps?

 Governance

 Where there's data, there's governance.
 All organizations are bound by policies and procedures that ensure compliance with regulatory requirements and ethical standards.
-Monitoring the MLOps pipeline includes tracking experiments and managing model versions to ensure that machine language models meet regulatory requirements.
+Monitoring the MLOps pipeline includes tracking experiments and managing model versions to ensure that machine learning models meet regulatory requirements.

 MLOps challenges